ever-jr/Aetheria_TheCorruption/README.md

 Aetheria it's a roblox game inspired by Skyrim: The Elder Scrolls.
 This game it's an action RPG which you can do everthing in the game with multiple ways.

+## Background Story
+Long ago, Aetheria was inhabited by a powerful and enigmatic race known as the **Aethereans**.
+These beings were gifted with extraordinary magical abilities, enabling them to commune with the elements and shape the world around them.

+However, the harmony and prosperity of Aetheria were not destined to last.
+As the ages passed, a dark and malevolent force seeped into the realm, corrupting its very essence.
+This vile influence affected even the gods themselves, twisting their divine nature and turning them into maleficent beings known as the Corrupted Gods.

+**The Corrupted Gods**, once protectors and guardians of Aetheria, now sought dominion and control over the land and its people.
+Their corrupted powers wreaked havoc on the delicate balance of nature, unleashing chaos and devastation.
+As the people of Aetheria struggled to survive under this oppressive reign, hope dwindled, and fear gripped their hearts.

+Amidst this turmoil, a prophecy emerged, whispered among the wise and the desperate.
+It spoke of an ancient artifact known as the Aetherial Keystone, said to hold the power to restore balance and banish the corruption that plagued the gods and the land.
+The prophecy foretold the arrival of a chosen hero, known as the Aetherial Champion, who would rise to confront the Corrupted Gods and fulfill their destiny.

+## The Corrupted Gods have names?
+In the realm of Aetheria, the Corrupted Gods, once benevolent and revered, have been tainted by darkness and now rule with malevolence.
+Each god carries their own twisted name, resonating with their corrupted essence:

+### **Malakar**, the Shadow Lord
+Once the god of light and guidance, Malakar has succumbed to darkness, embodying shadows and deceit.
+His presence casts an ominous shroud over the realm, corrupting all that it touches.

+### **Vexaris**, the Soul Devourer
+Formerly the god of life and renewal, Vexaris now feasts on the souls of the innocent, draining them of vitality.
+His insatiable hunger for power fuels his twisted reign, leaving behind desolate lands and shattered spirits.

+### **Morgrath**, the Forsaken King
+Once a revered ruler of justice and honor, Morgrath now commands an army of undead, seeking to conquer Aetheria with an iron fist.
+His decrepit kingdom serves as a testament to his fall from grace.

+### **Lyssandra**, the Mistress of Illusions
+Lyssandra was once the goddess of dreams and inspiration, but now she revels in illusions and delusions.
+She manipulates the minds of mortals, distorting reality and driving them to madness.

+### **Thulgrim**, the Lord of Decay
+Once the god of nature and fertility, Thulgrim has become a harbinger of decay and destruction.
+His touch withers the once vibrant flora and corrupts the creatures of the wild, turning them into twisted abominations.

 ## Character

 ### Attributes